Defense’s strong 2nd half leads Colts past Packers in OT

 Packers: Green Bay had two key players back, receiver Allen Lazard and cornerback Kevin King, but lost center Corey Linsley (back) in the first quarter.
 He did not return.

 Colts: Right tackle Braden Smith (thumb) and Denico Autry (COVID-19 list) both missed the game.
-Rivers appeared to injure his right ankle in the fourth quarter but managed to finish the game.
+Other than Rivers, coach Frank Reich had no postgame injury updates.

 UP NEXT